Quantum cloning: Probabilistic quantum cloning

-Applications of Approximate Quantum Cloning
+Applications of approximate quantum cloning

-Cloning in Discrete Quantum Systems
+Cloning in discrete quantum systems

 The simple basis for approximate quantum cloning exists in the first and second trivial cloning strategies.
 In first trivial cloning, a measurement of a qubit in a certain basis is made at random and yields two copies of the qubit.
 This method has a universal fidelity of 2/3.

 The second trivial cloning strategy, also called "trivial amplification", is a method in which an original qubit is left unaltered, and another qubit is prepared in a different orthogonal state.
 When measured, both qubits have the same probability, 1/2, (check) and an overall single copy fidelity of 3/4.

-Quantum Cloning Attacks
+Quantum cloning attacks

 Quantum information is useful in the field of cryptography due to its intrinsic encrypted nature.
 One such mechanism is quantum key distribution.
 In this process, Bob receives a quantum state sent by Alice, in which some type of classical information is stored.
 He then performs a random measurement, and using minimal information provided by Alice, can determine whether or not his measurement was "good".
 This measurement is then transformed into a key in which private data can be stored and sent without fear of the information being stolen.

 One reason this method of cryptography is so secure is because it is impossible to eavesdrop due to the no-cloning theorem.
 A third party, Eve, can use incoherent attacks in an attempt to observe the information being transferred from Bob to Alice.
 Due to the no-cloning theorem, Eve is unable to gain any information.
 However, through quantum cloning, this is no longer entirely true.

 Incoherent attacks involve a third party gaining some information into the information being transmitted between Bob and Alice.
 These attacks follow two guidelines: 1) third party Eve must act individually and match the states that are being observed, and 2) Eve's measurement of the traveling states occurs after the sifting phase (removing states that are in non-matched bases) but before reconciliation (putting Alice and Bob's strings back together).
 Due to the secure nature of quantum key distribution, Eve would be unable to decipher the secret key even with as much information as Bob and Alice.
 These are known as an incoherent attacks because a random, repeated attack yields the highest chance of Eve finding the key.